psychemedia/island-storynotes/nurseries_of_vice.md

 ...

-Joseph Anderson, at, of the Crab an  Lobster, beer-shop, was charged with keeping his house open after legal hours, and with conducting it in a disreputable manner; he was fined 20*l.*, or one nmonth's imprisonment, and the license to be suspended.
+Joseph Anderson, at, of the Crab and Lobster, beer-shop, was charged with keeping his house open after legal hours, and with conducting it in a disreputable manner; he was fined 20*l.*, or one nmonth's imprisonment, and the license to be suspended.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18550526/012/0003